Forest Management Plan frequently asked questions

 Why will logging in native forests cease?

-While this decision will mean an end to large scale commercial logging operations, there will still be forest management activities undertaken for forest health.
+While this decision ended large scale commercial logging operations, the FMP provides for forest management activities for forest health and resilience.

 Traditional owner involvement